taras-git/restapitest/readme.txt

 PROPERTY FINDER TEST

-These test are based on Java using, Jsoup library  ( https://jsoup.org/ ).
+These test are based on Java, using Jsoup library  ( https://jsoup.org/ ).

 Jsoup is a Java library for working with real-world HTML.